What is a Section 125 plan (cafeteria plan)?

 Premium-only plans (POP)

 A POP allows employees to pay their share of health insurance premiums with pre-tax dollars, reducing their taxable income.
-Employees elect to have a portion of their salary deducted before taxes to pay for health insurance premiums, lowering their overall taxable income.
+Employees elect to have a portion of their salary deducted before taxes to pay for health insurance premiums, lowering their overall taxable income under a cafeteria plan.

 Flexible spending accounts (FSAs)